European shares bounce back as Chinese data reassures

-At the close, the pan-European FTSEurofirst 300 index was up 1.2 percent at 1,322.51 points, in a rebound most traders saw as a reaction to a 1 percent fall in the previous session.
+At 1508 GMT, the pan-European FTSEurofirst 300 index was up 0.9 percent at 1,318.19 points, in a rebound most traders saw as a technical reaction to a 1 percent fall in the previous session.

 Earlier this month, the index hit a near six-year high, but the rally has been halted by worries over the crisis in Ukraine as well as concerns about the pace of Chinese growth.